rennpy/pyonthemesplusfix/README.md

  - Reopen discord and themes+ should finally work! you will get your custom iconpack and can freely switch to another theme even without themes+ support, it will keep the iconpack enabled

 enjoy :D

+> Credit goes to @Rairof on discord for finding this! thank you :)